jh2946/deckrepo/README.md

 This is currently a school project so for the time being it has a lot of security flaws.
 If I do develop this into a full-blown project and deploy I'll certainly patch them.

-Also I'll not be reading or accepting pull requests until 1 August 2023 as this is an individual assignment, but issues that describe any problems would be nice.
+I'll not be reading or accepting pull requests until 1 August 2023 as this is an individual assignment, but issues that describe any problems would be much appreciated.

 ## Build instructions